ansys/pyansys-dev-guide/doc/source/coding_style/flake8.rst

     All code lines should not exceed 100 characters.
 The `PEP8 line length <https://www.python.org/dev/peps/pep-0008/#maximum-line-length>`_
     guidelines suggest a maximum line length of 79.
-Following this limit is not as necessary due to modern screen sizes.
+Following this limit is not as necessary today due to modern screen sizes.
 The suggested maximum length of 100 can be easier to accommodate and can still support viewing files side-by-side in code editors.